tinode/chat/docs/API.md

  * given: access permissions given to this user
 * private: an application-defined object that is unique to the current user.

 Topic usually have subscribers.
-One the the subscribers may be designated as topic owner (`O` access permission) with full access permissions.
+One of the subscribers may be designated as topic owner (`O` access permission) with full access permissions.
 The list of subscribers can be queries with a `{get what="sub"}` message.
 The list of subscribers is returned in a `sub` section of a `{meta}` message.

 ### `me` Topic